 15 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 9 | 11 | 14 | 18 |

-The U.S. Air Force also requires new recruits to pass a physical fitness test that includes a 1-minute push-up test.
-Men under the age of 30 must perform at least 33 push-ups and women need to do at least 18.
-Men between the ages of 30 and 39 only need to do 27 push-ups, while women must meet the requirement of at least 14 push-ups.
+The U.S. Air Force requires new recruits to pass a physical fitness test that includes a 1-minute push-up test.
+Men must perform at least 30 push-ups and women need to do at least 15.

 Improve Your Scores

-If you were unable to meet the minimum or the average number of push-ups for your age group and gender or you just want to improve your score, you can improve your fitness with some exercises and push-up variations.
+If you were unable to meet the minimum or average number of push-ups for your age group and sex assigned at birth, or you just want to improve your push-up score, you can build muscle and strength with other exercises and push-up variations.

-The push-up mainly targets your pectoralis muscle in your chest, but also uses your deltoids, biceps and triceps, quadriceps in your legs and activates several muscles groups in your core.
+The push-up mainly targets your pectoralis muscles in your chest, but also uses your deltoids, biceps, triceps, quadriceps and core.

-Push-ups get easier the more you do them but it's worth noting there are some disadvantages to practicing push-ups every day.
-Not only do you risk an overuse injury, but if you you have to give your body rest in between push-up sessions.
-That's because during rest days, your body repairs the damage done to your muscle fibers during your workout, which leads to bigger and stronger muscles.
+Push-ups get easier the more you do them.
+But it's worth noting there are some disadvantages to practicing push-ups every day.
+Not only do you risk an overuse injury, but you also miss out on crucial rest between sessions.
+During rest days, your body repairs the damage done to your muscle fibers during your workout, building them back bigger and stronger.

-Strengthen your core and improve your stability with exercises like plank reaches, advises the American Council on Exercise.
+Strengthen your core and improve your stability with exercises like plank reaches, per the American Council on Exercise.

 Plank With Single-Arm Reach